Abraham ibn Ezra: Influence on biblical criticism and philosophy of religion

-Orthodox writers, on the other hand, have stated that Ibn Ezra's commentary can be interpreted as consistent with Jewish tradition stating that the Torah was divinely dictated to Moses.
+On the other hand, Orthodox writers have stated that Ibn Ezra's commentary can be interpreted as consistent with Jewish tradition, stating that the Torah was divinely dictated to Moses.

-Ibn Ezra is also among the first scholars who are known to have published a text about the division of the Book of Isaiah into at least two distinct parts.
-He remarked in his commentary to Isaiah that chapters 1-39 dealt with a different historical period (second half of the 8th century BCE) than chapters 40-66 (later than last third of the 6th century BCE).
-This division of the book into First Isaiah and Deutero Isaiah has been accepted nowadays by all but the most conservative Jews and Christians.
+Ibn Ezra is also among the first scholars to have published a text about dividing the Book of Isaiah into at least two distinct parts.
+In his commentary to Isaiah, he remarked that chapters 1-39 dealt with a different historical period (second half of the 8th century BCE) than chapters 40-66 (later than the last third of the 6th century BCE).
+This division of the book into First Isaiah and Deutero-Isaiah has been accepted nowadays by all but the most conservative Jews and Christians.

-Ibn Ezra's commentaries, and especially some of the longer excursuses, contain numerous contributions to the philosophy of religion.
-One work in particular that belongs to this province, Yesod Mora ("Foundation of Awe"), on the division and the reasons for the Biblical commandments, he wrote in 1158 for a London friend, Joseph ben Jacob.
-In his philosophical thought neoplatonic ideas prevail; and astrology also had a place in his view of the world.
+Ibn Ezra's commentaries, especially some of the longer excursuses, contain numerous contributions to the philosophy of religion.
+One work in particular that belongs to this province, Yesod Mora ("Foundation of Awe"), on the division and the reasons for the Biblical commandments, he wrote in 1158 for a London-based friend, Joseph ben Jacob.
+In his philosophical thought, Neoplatonic ideas prevail, and astrology also had a place in his view of the world.
 He also wrote various works on mathematical and astronomical subjects.

+He believed that Greek science had been "pillaged" from Hebrew science which predated it.